IHE/ITI.PCF/input/pagecontent/volume-1.md

 **Pre-conditions**:

 The controlling Organization has identified various roles and the kinds of purpose of use those roles are authorized to participate in.
 The Controlling Organization defines the default policy to be used when no consent is found, possibly choosing from the **Implicit Options** policies.
 The Controlling Organization defines the policy to be used with the explicit basic consent, the policy that will be enforced when the patient has agreed to a consent.
 The controlling Organization provides for the patient to choose from the intermediate parameters that the controlling organization is willing to enforce, recognizing that some parameters may not be appropriate or allowed.
-The **Consent Capture** actor is responsible for assuring that the recorded Consent is enforceable an appropriate.
+The **Consent Recorder** actor is responsible for assuring that the recorded Consent is enforceable an appropriate.

 **Main Flow**:

 - Given The Business Access Control prevents inappropriate users, applications, purposes, and activities
   - And an appropriate user / application requests access for an appropriate purpose and activity
   - And the data are tagged with appropriate sensitivity and confidentiality vocabulary
-- **Consent Decider**
+- **Consent Authorization Server**
   - when a consent is found to apply to the user / application and purpose of use (given patient, organization, and policy)
     - And that consent has not expired
       - The Consent identified overall policy will be recognized relative to the overall Permit/Deny